dryad-naiad-software/sethlans/README.md

 A distributed render environment for [Blender](https://www.blender.org).

+## Overview

+Sethlans is designed to be a render farm that can work in both local and remote networks utilizing Blender as the rendering backend.

 ## Features
+* Cross Platform
 * Web based project administration
 * Real time project updates
 * Discovery of Sethlans nodes on network